bjornpagen/bjornpagen.com/hi-zellic/en_US.md

 marcan spent a considerable amount of effort investing in good tools first.
 These tools continue to pay dividends, allowing the Asahi Linux reverse engineering effort to proceed extremely quickly.
-It's played a core role in getting contributors with *zero* reversing experience contributing kernel patches to Asahi.
+Its played a core role in getting contributors with *zero* reversing experience contributing kernel patches to Asahi.